If you want to improve your marksmanship or just plink tiny targets for fun, many inexpensive ammunition options are available to you.

 List Of guns

-Century Arms VSKA, Ruger M-77, Romanian Under-Folder Straight Assault Model AK 47, Rock River Arms, Ruger Mini 14, CZ 527, Century Arms AES10B Semi-Automatic, Russian Ak 47.
+Century Arms VSKA, Ruger M-77, Romanian Under-Folder Straight Assault Model AK 47, Rock River Arms, Ruger Mini 14, CZ 527, Century Arms AES10B Semi-Automatic, and Russian Ak 47.

 4) 40 S&W